-Thankfully, many online groups and associations offer what entrepreneurs are missing in the way of community, solidarity, support, and networking.
+Thankfully, many online groups and associations offer what entrepreneurs are missing.
+Which may be community, solidarity, support, and networking.
 Many have regular virtual or in-person meet-ups and emphasize their mission of combating the isolation that can come from self-employment.
-Joining a group like this can be an excellent way to combat the isolation of being self-employed and make the experience more enjoyable and even more productive.
+Joining a group like this can be an excellent way to combat the isolation of being self-employed.
+And make the experience more enjoyable and even more productive.

-Imposter syndrome is a term that describes the feeling that you’re just not good enough, not skilled enough, not experienced enough, or just not enough in some other way.
-This feeling is one we’ve all encountered at some time or another, whether in our school days, a new relationship or in our family dynamics.
+Imposter syndrome is a term that describes the feeling that you’re just not good enough.
+A person with this syndrome may also feel like they are not skilled enough, experienced enough, or just not good enough in some other way.
+This feeling is one we’ve all encountered at some time or another.
+Whether in our school days, a new relationship, or in our family dynamics.
 Imposter syndrome in the business world is prevalent.
-And can be genuinely crippling for business owners who don’t find a way to overcome it.
+It can be genuinely crippling for business owners who don’t find a way to overcome it.

 Of course, this is seldom true.
 In the same way, as the grass is never greener on the other side of the fence, our competitors are not necessarily better at running their businesses.
 But allowing your imposter syndrome to go unchecked will eventually lead you to give up to avoid what you see as an inevitable failure.

 When it comes to tackling imposter syndrome, there are so many options available to you.
-You can watch or listen to guided meditations on Youtube for free or pay for apps like Calm and Headspace.
-These apps have meditations focused on building your self-belief and confidence to reduce your feelings of being a fraud.
-They can be very effective when used regularly.
 There are also countless books, courses, and workshops available to help tackle these issues.
 Therapy can be beneficial for many people and can make an enormous difference to your business in the long run.